Michael Harris Caine: Career

-He was an executive and board member at Booker plc, chief executive from 1975 to 1979 and finally chairman until 1993, the year he retired.
+Caine joined Booker plc in 1952 as a management trainee.
+He rose quickly through the ranks, and he joined the board in 1964.
+In 1975, he became chief executive, and four years later, he also assumed the chairmanship.
+He held the post of chief executive until 1984 and of chairman until 1993, the year he retired.

-He helped establish the Man Booker Prize for literary fiction, using the Prix Goncourt as a model.
-He chaired the Booker Prize Management Committee.
+He helped establish the Man Booker Prize for literary fiction in 1969, using the Prix Goncourt as a model.
+He chaired the Booker Prize Management Committee from 1972 to 1995.
 He also launched the Russian Booker Prize, awarded from 1992 to 2017.

 Caine headed and maintained several Africa-focused organizations and initiatives, including the Royal African Society, London's Africa Centre (for which he chaired the council of management from 1995), the African Emerging Markets Fund, Africa '95 (chairing the executive committee) and the United Kingdom Council for Overseas Students.
 For his philanthropic work he was knighted in 1988.

 Personal life

-With his first wife, Janice Mercer, he had one son and one daughter; the couple divorced in 1987.
+With his first wife, Janice Mercer, whom he married in 1952, he had one son and one daughter; the couple divorced in 1987.
 Later that year he married the politician and philanthropist Emma Nicholson.
 Together they had a foster son, Amar Kanim, who was rescued from Iraq after surviving a napalm attack during the 1991 uprisings there.

-Caine was frequently confused with the actor Michael Caine, as his second wife recalled: "An enormous number of times.
+Caine was frequently confused with the actor Michael Caine; Baroness Nicholson said that this happened "An enormous number of times.
 The phone would ring in the middle of the night, and there would be these inebriated women calling from Los Angeles saying, 'I'm coming over, I'm on the next plane, get my room ready.'"

-Caine died of cancer on 20 March 1999 in London, aged 71.
+Death

+On 8 January 1999, Caine underwent an operation for colorectal cancer at the private King Edward VII's Hospital in London.
+On 7 February, during his recovery, his breathing tube became blocked.
+Nurses were at first unable to repair it, and he fell into a coma due to the loss of oxygen to his brain.
+On 18 March, he was transferred to St Thomas' Hospital, where he died two days later, at the age of 71.
+It was ruled a death by misadventure.
+His widow, Baroness Nicholson, believed his death was the result of poor hospital standards, and subsequently called for increased oversight in private hospitals.
+An intensive care doctor interviewed for a Panorama special about the incident said that the staff of an NHS hospital may have been better prepared to care for Caine.